amorist/awesome/README.md

 - [tailwindcss](https://github.com/tailwindlabs/tailwindcss) - A utility-first CSS framework for rapid UI development.
 - [typora-cobalt-theme](https://github.com/elitistsnob/typora-cobalt-theme) - A dark theme for Typora with enhanced UI
 - [GitHub-Dark](https://github.com/StylishThemes/GitHub-Dark) - :octocat: Dark GitHub style
-- [hugo-theme-hello-friend](https://github.com/panr/hugo-theme-hello-friend) - Pretty basic theme for Hugo that covers all of the essentials.
-All you have to do is start typing!
 - [pl-drag-template](https://github.com/livelyPeng/pl-drag-template) - 一个h5可视化编辑器项目
 - [json-api](https://github.com/json-api/json-api) - A specification for building JSON APIs
 - [seeker](https://github.com/thewhiteh4t/seeker) - Accurately Locate Smartphones using Social Engineering